sihan-shao/EuCAP2025/README.md

 # EuCAP2025
-Data and plots for EuCAP2025 conference paper
+Data processing code and plots for EuCAP2025 conference paper 'Rim-Integrated Bluetooth Antenna for Smartwatches with Full-Metallic Structure'